5. Faith in God Should Not Only Be for Seeking Peace and Blessings

 Today, to believe in the practical God, you must set foot on the right track.
 If you believe in God, you should not only seek blessings, but to love God and know God.
 Through His enlightenment, through your own individual seeking, you can eat and drink His word, develop a real understanding of God, and have a real love of God that comes from your inmost heart.
 In other words, when your love for God is most genuine, and no one can destroy or stand in the way of your love for Him, at this time you are on the right track in your belief in God.
 This proves that you belong to God, for your heart is already in God’s possession and nothing else can then take possession of you.
 Through your experience, through the price you have paid, and through the work of God, you are able to develop an unbidden love for God—and when you do, you will become free from the influence of Satan and will come to live in the light of God’s word.
 Only when you have broken free from the influence of darkness can you be said to have gained God.
 In your belief in God, you must try to seek this goal.
 This is the duty of each of you.
 None of you should be satisfied with the current state of affairs.
 You cannot be of two minds toward the work of God, nor can you regard it lightly.
 You should think of God in all respects and at all times, and do all things for His sake.
 And whenever you speak or act, you should place the interests of the house of God first.
 Only thus can you be after God’s heart.

 Just how much do you love God today?
 And just how much do you know of all that God has done in you?
 These are the things you should learn.
-When God arrives on earth, all that He has done in man and allowed man to see are so that man will love Him and truly know Him.
-That man is able to suffer for God and has been able to come this far is, in one regard, because of the love of God, and in another regard, is because of God’s salvation; moreover, it is because of the work of judgment and chastisement that God has carried out in man.
-If you are without the judgment, chastisement, and trials of God, and if God has not made you suffer, then, to be honest, you do not truly love God.
-The greater God’s work in man, and the greater man’s suffering, the more it is able to show just how meaningful God’s work is, and the more that man’s heart is able to truly love God.
+When God arrives on earth, all that He has done in man and allowed man to see is so that man will love Him and truly know Him.
+That man is able to suffer for God and has been able to come this far is, in one regard, because of God’s love, and in another regard, because of God’s salvation; moreover, it is because of the judgment and the work of chastisement that God has carried out in man.
+If you are without the judgment, chastisement, and trials of God, and if God has not made you suffer, then, in all honesty you do not truly love God.
+The greater God’s work in man, and the greater man’s suffering, the more apparent it is just how meaningful God’s work is, and the more that man’s heart is able to truly love God.
 How do you learn how to love God?
-Without torment and refinement, without painful trials—and if, furthermore, all that God gave man were grace, love, and mercy—would you be able to attain the true love of God?
-On one hand, during God’s trials man comes to know his deficiencies, and sees that he is insignificant, contemptible, and lowly, that he has nothing, and is nothing; on the other hand, during His trials God creates different environments for man that make man more able to experience the loveliness of God.
-Although the pain is great, and sometimes insurmountable—and it even reaches the level of crushing grief—having experienced it, man sees how lovely is God’s work in him, and only upon this foundation is there born in man the true love of God.
-Today man sees that with the grace, love, and mercy of God alone, he is incapable of truly knowing himself, much less is he able to know the essence of man.
-Only through both the refinement and judgment of God, only during such refinement can man know his deficiencies, and know that he has nothing.
+Without torment and refinement, without painful trials—and if, furthermore, all that God gave man were grace, love, and mercy—would you be able to reach a point of truly loving God?
+On one hand, during God’s trials man comes to know his deficiencies and to see that he is insignificant, contemptible, and lowly, that he has nothing and is nothing; on the other hand, during His trials God creates different environments for man that make man more able to experience the loveliness of God.
+Although the pain is great, and sometimes insurmountable—even reaching the level of crushing grief—having experienced it, man sees how lovely God’s work in him is, and only upon this foundation is there born in man true love for God.
+Today man sees that with the grace, love, and mercy of God alone, he is incapable of truly knowing himself, and much less is he able to know the substance of man.
+Only through both the refinement and judgment of God, and during the process of refinement itself, can man know his deficiencies, and know that he has nothing.
 Thus, man’s love of God is built upon the foundation of the refinement and judgment of God.
-If you only enjoy the grace of God, with a peaceful family life or material blessings, then you have not gained God, and your belief in God has failed.
-God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man—but man cannot be made perfect with grace, love, and mercy alone.
-In man’s experiences he encounters some of God’s love, and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, and incapable of revealing that which is corrupt within man, nor are they able to rid man of his corrupt disposition, or make perfect his love and faith.
+If you only enjoy the grace of God, having a peaceful family life or material blessings, then you have not gained God, and your belief in God cannot be considered successful.
+God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man, but man cannot be made perfect with grace, love, and mercy alone.
+In man’s experiences, he encounters some of God’s love and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, incapable of revealing that which is corrupt within man, and incapable of ridding man of his corrupt disposition, or making perfect his love and faith.
 God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God.

 The saddest thing about mankind’s belief in God is that man conducts his own management amidst the work of God and yet pays no heed to God’s management.
 Man’s biggest failure lies in how, at the same time as seeking to submit to God and worship Him, man is constructing his own ideal destination and plotting how to receive the greatest blessing and the best destination.
 Even if one understands how pitiable, detestable, and pathetic they are, how many can readily abandon their ideals and hopes?
 And who are able to halt their own steps and stop from thinking only of themselves?
 God needs those who will cooperate closely with Him to complete His management.
 He needs those who will submit to Him by devoting their entire mind and body to the work of His management.
 He does not need people who hold out their hands to beg from Him every day, much less those who give a little and then wait to be rewarded.
 God despises those who make a paltry contribution and then rest on their laurels.
 He hates those cold-blooded people who resent the work of His management and only want to talk about going to heaven and gaining blessings.
 He has an even greater loathing for those who take advantage of the opportunity presented by the work He does in saving mankind.
 That’s because these people have never cared about what God wishes to achieve and acquire through the work of His management.
 They are only concerned with how they can use the opportunity provided by the work of God to gain blessings.
 They care not about God’s heart, being wholly preoccupied with their own prospects and fate.
 Those who resent the work of God’s management and lack even the slightest interest in how God saves mankind and His will are only doing what pleases themselves in a way that is detached from the work of God’s management.
 Their behavior is neither remembered nor approved of by God—much less is it favorably looked upon by God.

 What should you pursue now?
-What you should pursue is whether you are capable of expressing the deeds of God, whether you can become an expression and a manifestation of God, and whether you are fit to be used by Him.
+Whether or not you are capable of bearing witness for God’s work, whether or not you are able to become a testimony and a manifestation of God, and whether or not you are fit to be used by Him—these are the things you should seek.
 How much work has God really done in you?
 How much have you seen, how much have you touched?
 How much have you experienced, and tasted?
-Whether God has tested you, dealt with you, or disciplined you—no matter what, His actions and His work have been carried out on you, but as a believer in God, as someone who is willing to pursue being perfected by Him, are you able to express God’s actions through your own practical experience?
-Can you live out God’s word through this?
-Are you able to provide for others through your own practical experience, and expend yourself for the sake of God’s work?
-In order to bear witness for God’s actions you must be able to express what His actions are, and this is done through your experience, knowledge, and the suffering you have endured.
-Are you someone who bears witness for God’s actions?
+Regardless of whether God has tested you, dealt with you, or disciplined you, His actions and His work have been carried out on you.
+But as a believer in God and as someone who is willing to pursue being perfected by Him, are you able to bear witness for God’s work on the basis of your practical experience?
+Can you live out God’s word through your practical experience?
+Are you able to provide for others through your own practical experience, and expend your whole life to bear witness for God’s work?
+To bear witness to God’s work, you must rely on your experience, knowledge, and the price you have paid.
+Only thus can you satisfy His will.
+Are you someone who bears witness to God’s work?
 Do you have this aspiration?
-If you are able to bear witness to His name, and even more, His actions, as well as live out the image that He requires of His people, then you are a witness for God.
+If you are able to bear witness to His name, and even more, to His work, and if you can live out the image that He requires of His people, then you are a witness for God.
 How do you actually bear witness for God?
-Seeking and longing to live out God’s word, bearing witness through your words, allowing people to know and to see His actions—if you truly seek all of this, God will perfect you.
+You do it by seeking and longing to live out God’s word, and, by bearing witness with your words, allowing people to know His work and to see His actions.
+If you truly seek all of this, then God will perfect you.
 If all you seek is to be perfected by God and be blessed in the very end, then the perspective of your faith in God is not pure.
-You should be pursuing how to see God’s deeds in real life, how to satisfy Him when He reveals His will to you, seeking how to bear witness to His wondrousness and wisdom, and how to demonstrate His discipline and dealing on you.
-All of these are things you should be trying to figure out now.
-If your love for God is solely so that you can share in God’s glory after He perfects you, it is still inadequate and cannot meet God’s requirements.
-You need to be able to bear witness to God’s actions, satisfy His demands, and experience the work He has done on people in a practical way.
-Whether it is pain, tears, or sadness, you must experience it all in practice.
-This is all so you can be a witness of God.
-Under the dominion of what exactly are you now suffering and seeking perfection?
-Is it to bear witness for God?
-Is it for blessings of the flesh or for future prospects?
-All your intentions, motivations, and personal goals to pursue must be put right and cannot be guided by your own will.
+You should be pursuing how to see God’s deeds in real life, how to satisfy Him when He reveals His will to you, and seeking how you ought to bear witness to His wondrousness and wisdom, and how to bear witness for how He disciplines and deals with you.
+All of these are things you should now be pondering.
+If your love for God is solely so that you can share in God’s glory after He perfects you, then it is still inadequate and cannot meet God’s requirements.
+You need to be able to bear witness to God’s work, satisfy His demands, and experience the work He has done on people in a practical way.
+Whether pain, tears, or sadness, you must experience all of these things in your practice.
+They are meant to perfect you as one who bears witness for God.
+What is it, exactly, that now compels you to suffer and seek perfection?
+Is your present suffering truly for the sake of loving God and bearing witness for Him?
+Or is it for the sake of blessings of the flesh, for your future prospects and fate?
+All of your intentions, motivations, and the goals that you pursue must be rectified and cannot be guided by your own will.